matthewlandis5/Minesweeper/README.md

 Only Minesweeper.java is required, simply run the main method to begin.

 Future Revisions:
-  GUI
+  GUI.
-  Resolving issues including an inability to label a board other than 9x9 Marking mines
+  Resolving issues including an inability to label a board other than 9x9.
+  Marking mines.
   Ability to win once all mines have been tagged

  Written in JAVA by me